 - Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
 The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - The Sub Fund promotes to have a lower carbon intensity compared to the Index/Benchmark. - SI Framework.
-The Sub-Fund promotes investments in companies or projects that contribute to an environmental or social objective based on the product contribution or operational contribution. - No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+The Sub-Fund promotes investments in companies or projects that contribute to an environmental or social objective based on the product contribution or operational contribution. - No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?